 When we talk about hair chalks, we talk about a dynamic class of temporary hair color tools, which are meant basically for beautifying the hair by improving its color.
-With an alternate name of hair crayon, we use these color-adding objects on the hair to add extra appearance.
-If used properly, hair chalks are vibrant and deliver a resonant quality.
+With an alternate name of hair crayon, we use these color-adding tools on the hair to add extra glam.
+If used properly, hair chalks are vibrant and deliver a striking result.
 Now, are you ready to know how to use hair chalks?

-In this article, we have compiled all the useful hair dyeing tips on how to use hair chalk to bring the mesmerizing effect you deserve as a woman.
-And, worry no more about the use!
-You can get them now if you’ve been contemplating before.
-If you have them already, it’s time to fetch them and add color to your hair till it becomes more adorable.
+In this article, we have compiled all the useful hair dyeing tips on how to use hair chalk to bring the mesmerizing effect you deserve.
+You can get them now if you’ve been contemplating purchasing them before.

 Hair chalk is a temporary hair color solution you apply on dry or wet hair to get the perfect touch of color.
-It’s perfect for embracing a wild neon or pastel hair color trend for a day, as hair chalk is easy to wash out with shampoo without causing damage to your mane.
+It’s an awesome hair makeup product for embracing a wild neon or pastel hair color trend for a day, as hair chalk is easy to wash out with shampoo without causing any damage.

 Depending on the type, hair chalks are creamy or powdery.
-So when you pick one, make sure it is the type that will give you the bright color you desire.
-If they don’t bring out bright hair colors, however, it means you need this article more than others.
+So, when you pick one, make sure it is the type that will give you the color you desire.

 Hair chalks out there come in various forms and colors.
 How do you know the one (or ones) to pick?
 Which ones will bring out the bright, bold you?
-Check out 5 of the best hair chalks that we recommend – the gorgeous ones!
+Check out 5 of the best hair chalks that we recommend!

 1. Splat Hair Chalk

-This is the exact type of hair chalk for you to appear like a beautiful mermaid for a complete day.
-Although it gets off pretty fast, it stays like glue when you add it to dry hair.
-In a single touch of color, your hair will transform into beauty.
-The advantages are clear: it is easy to handle, easy to use, and – most essentially – easy to wash.
-You can get your favorite color from Ulta.
+This is the exact type of hair chalk for a beautiful mermaid look.
+Apply it on dry hair for a mesmerizing effect.
+The advantages are clear: it is easy to handle, easy to use, and – most importantly – easy to wash off.
+You can get your favorite color from Ulta, or Amazon.

 2. Sugar Streak Pastel Hair Color

 Do you want a rich color formula for your hair?
 Well, we’ve found the Sugar Streak hair chalk for you.
-This is a set of temporary hair colors that gives your hair the utmost brightness.
-Not just that, they come in a reusable tin – 12 different colors, which enhance your hair appearance with their rich color formula.
+This is a set of temporary hair colors that guarantees a slick finish.
+They come in a reusable tin – 12 different colors that enhance your hair appearance with their rich formula.
 You can get this pastel hair chalk color set from Khol’s.

 3. Brite Liquid Hair Chalk